RedHatQE/firewatch/docs/cli_usage_guide.md

 Usage: firewatch report [OPTIONS]

 Options:
+   --keep-job-dir  BOOL             If set, firewatch will not delete the job
+                                    directory (/tmp/12345) that is created to hold logs and results for a job following execution.
-  --fail_with_test_failures     Firewatch will fail with a non-zero exit code
+  --fail_with_test_failures  BOOL   Firewatch will fail with a non-zero exit code
                                     if a test failure is found.
-  --jira_config_path TEXT       The path to the jira configuration file
-                                [required]
-  --firewatch_config_path TEXT  The path to the firewatch configuration file --gcs_bucket TEXT             The name of the GCS bucket that holds
+  --jira_config_path PATH           The path to the jira configuration file --firewatch_config_path PATH      The path to the firewatch configuration file --gcs_bucket TEXT                 The name of the GCS bucket that holds
-                                OpenShift CI logs  [required] --build_id TEXT               The build ID that needs to be reported.
-The value of $BUILD_ID --job_name_safe TEXT          The safe name of a test in a Prow job.
-The value of $JOB_NAME_SAFE --job_name TEXT               The full name of a Prow job.
+                                    OpenShift CI logs
+  --build_id TEXT                   The build ID that needs to be reported.
+The
+                                    value of $BUILD_ID
+  --job_name_safe TEXT              The safe name of a test in a Prow job.
+The
+                                    value of $JOB_NAME_SAFE
+  --job_name TEXT                   The full name of a Prow job.
 The value of
                                     $JOB_NAME
+  --help                            Show this message and exit.
 ```

 **Examples:**